luigischmitt/USP-Exercises-Lists/Readme.md

 ## How to Use This Repository

-If you are also preparing for Programming 1 or a similar course and want to explore the questions or solutions, follow these steps:
+If you are also studying C and want to explore the questions or solutions, follow these steps:

 1. **Clone the Repository**: Clone this repository to your local machine using the Git command:
    ```bash